brulee 1.1.0

 brulee_auto_int()) uses residual connections and columnwise attention mechanisms to create embeddings that encourage in-context learning of features.Saint (

-brulee_saint()) uses column and/or row attention mechanisms.All modeling functions now support GPU acceleration via the
+brulee_chronos()) is a foundational model for forecasting.All modeling functions now support GPU acceleration via the

 deviceparameter.
 Users can specifydevice = "cpu",device = "cuda", ordevice = "mps"(Apple Silicon).
 Whendevice = NULL(default), the package automatically selects CUDA if available, otherwise defaults to CPU.
 Note: MPS is not auto-selected because it doesn’t support float64 dtype required by brulee.
 See?training_efficiencyfor some related notes.